georgenakashyan/BasicBusinessReport/README.md

 # BasicBusinessReport

-A complete in-class project which utilizes JSON to parse worker information, organize and view reports to a GUI, and format/export worker info to files.
+A complete in-class project which utilizes JSON to parse worker information, organize, and view reports to a GUI.
+It can also format/export worker info to files.

 ## Issues